owncloud/ocis/docs/helpers/README.md

 ## Tasks for New Releases

-Close before a new release gets published, and **before** a new ocis admin docs branch is created, some tasks need to be done manually.
-These tasks cant be done automatically!
-By processing these manual tasks, doc related and important files get updated or created, ready to be consumed by the admin docs.
-The following situations can occur, see the solution provided:

-1. Admin docs prepares in master for envvar delta changes.
-Building the admin docs report non-existent referenced delta files.\
-&#8594; Run the manual tasks described below and restart the branched admin docs.

-2. A new admin docs branch gets created but no `docs-stable-x.y` branch has been created in the ocis repo so far.
-Building the branched admin docs reports non-existent referenced files.\
-&#8594; Run the manual tasks described below.\
-&#8594; Take care that the `docs-stable-x.y` branch gets created in the ocis repo.\
-&#8594; Alternatively you can _temporarily_ point in the branched [docs-ocis/antora.yml](https://github.com/owncloud/docs-ocis/blob/master/antora.yml) `compose_url_component` to `master`.\
-&#8594; Restart building the branched admin docs.

-3. A new ocis release is close to being released, the manual tasks **have not been** processed so far.\
-&#8594; Run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

-4. A new ocis release is close to being released, the manual tasks **have been** processed some time ago.\
-&#8594; Re-run the manual tasks AND backport the results into the `docs-stable-x.y` branch.

-5. A new ocis release **has been released**, the manual tasks **have not been** processed so far.\
-&#8594; Re-run the manual tasks AND backport the results into the `docs-stable-x.y` branch.
+**IMPORTANT**\
+For a new ocis release, some tasks are necessary to be done **before** and **after** releasing.
+Follow the steps carefully to avoid issues.
+Most of the docs related tasks are not part of the CI.
+With each step finished successfully, the next step can be started.
+Sometimes, due to last minute changes, steps need to be redone!

+**Backgroud Information**\
+Admin docs rely on the existance of following branches in the ocis repo.
+Note that the reference in the admin docs which ocis branch is accessed is defined in the `antora.yml` file via `attributes` existing in each branch.

+* `docs`\
+This reflects ocis master and is referenced from the admin docs from the master branch showing as `next`
+* `docs-stable-x.y`\
+This reflects a published ocis release and is referenced from the admin docs from the corresponding branch showing like `7.0`

+Because of this, branching and parametrizing admin docs occurs **after** branching an ocis release with its necessary branches!
+If you branch admin docs before the required ocis branches are available, you must set the ocis source branch to import data from to `docs` and reconfigure afterwards.

+**Notes**
+* When docs relevant data will be generated in ocis, the will be written into the `docs/servcies/...` folder structure, but they are in the master branch.
+When merging, an automated process will move them into the `docs`branch.
+When running make commands locally, the relocation is not done and files reside on the generated location!

+* .adoc file generation
+  * Service related adoc files are saved during generation in `/docs/services/<service-name>` but will be relocated into the docs branch into a subfolder named `services/_include/adoc/<service-name.adoc>`.
+  * Release based envvar changes are saved during generation in `/docs/services/general-info/env-var-deltas/<filename>` but will be relocated into the doc branch into a subfolder named `services/_include/adoc/env-var-deltas/<filename>`.

 ### Task List

-The following can be done at any time but *latest* it must be done before a new release gets published.
+The following can be done at any time but it must be done *latest* when no envvar changes are made which is just before a new release gets published.
+The data generated **must** be part of the upcoming release and be merged therefore!

+* Run from the ocis root `make -C docs docs-generate`
+  * **Check for Extended Envvars**\
-1. From the ocis root, run `make -C docs docs-generate` and check if there is a change in the `extended-envars.yaml` output.
+Check if there is a change in the `extended-envars.yaml` output.
 In this case, process [Extended Envvars](#extended-envvars).
 When done, re-run the make command and check if the output of `./docs/services/_includes/adoc/extended_configvars.adoc` matches the expectations.
+  * **Check for a changed 'env_vars.yaml' File**\
+This file will most likely show changes.

+  Commit the changes, create a PR and merge it.
+Next steps are based on this!

+Only in case of a new release, **remove** all envvars that have been

 2. In `./docs/helpers` run: `go run . --help` This will give you an overview of available commands.
     1. Run `go run . all` to generate and/or update required base files.\